 In NSW, for example, you aren’t allowed to ride an electric scooter on public roads or footpaths.
-To make sure you’re up to speed with the Australian laws – which are admittedly far behind many cities overseas where e-scooter sharing is common – head on over to EcoRides.
-That’s something to consider before you drop $5,000 on the fastest scooter; do you actually need it though?
-Safety is important in a vehicle that can easily leave you vulnerable, so you’re usually better off with one of the more reasonable speeds anyway.
+To make sure you’re up to speed with the local laws – which are admittedly far behind many cities overseas where e-scooter sharing is common – head on over to EcoRides.
+That’s something to consider before you drop $5,000 on the fastest electric scooter.
+Then again, do you actually need it though?
+Fast isn’t always best.

 In most cases, you are quite literally carrying your public transport with you and the lightweight materials most conducive to this function are aluminium and carbon fibre.
 Look for scooters that make generous use of these materials in the build, making it much easier to carry the scooter on and off public transport.

 Specs matter.
-That’s an obvious statement, of course, but you should definitely be paying attention to the wheels and suspension system in particular to give you a better idea of riding experience.
+That’s an obvious statement, of course, but you should definitely be paying attention to the wheels and suspension system in particular to give you a better idea of the riding experience.
 Electric scooters with wheels smaller than 8-inches in diameter are generally going to be terrible for long distances and varying terrain.
 You ideally want air-filled tires that are much smoother and can be repaired more easily.

-Frequently Asked Questions
+Best Electric Scooter For Adults – Frequently Asked Questions

 Do I need a helmet to ride an electric scooter?